arda-pecel/Autonomous-Driving-Project/Updates.md

 System can seperate are cars in our or in opposite line.<br>

-Test code still has some repetitive functions.
+Test code still has some repetitive functions.<br>

+Red lights detected and vehicle moves due to traffic lights.

 ## V0.1 Update:<br>